Ackman tells investors that this year could be his firm's worst ever

 Ackman emphasized his firm's low redemption levels.

-"Our net redemptions were nominal at $39 million or 0.2 percent of capital for the third quarter, and $13 million or 0.1 percent in the fourth quarter," he said in the letter.
+"Our net redemptions were nominal at $39 million (£25.7 million) or 0.2 percent of capital for the third quarter, and $13 million or 0.1 percent in the fourth quarter," he said in the letter.

-The firm's Pershing Square Holdings fund dropped 21 percent in the year to Dec.
-15, marking a sharp contrast with last year's 40 percent gain when Ackman ranked as one of the $3 trillion hedge fund industry's biggest stars.
+The firm's Pershing Square Holdings fund dropped 19.7 percent during the first 11 months of the year, marking a sharp contrast with last year's 40 percent gain when Ackman ranked as one of the $3 trillion hedge fund industry's biggest stars.

 As a so-called activist investor who tends to make only a handful of concentrated bets and then pushes management to perform better, the 49-year old Ackman has seen much of last year's profits eaten away as his bets on drug company Valeant Pharmaceuticals (VRX.TO) and Platform Specialty Products (PAH.N) tumbled in the third quarter.